MohamedAdeL6/mohamed.github.io/_posts/Projects/2022-08-05-Mobile-Page-With-Bootstrap.md

-> # Mobile Page Gives Us Information About Iphon Mobile
+> # Iphone Mobile Page gives us :-

+## Table Information About Mobile
+## deffirent colors of iphone mobile

+# find the following features:-
-## Adding Zoom Feature For Mobile Image To See It
+## Zoom Feature For Mobile Image To See It
-## Adding Table Information About Mobile
+## Responsive website

 # Using HTML / Bootstrap / CSS / JavaScript
 > ## [Check It Out](https://mohamedadel6.github.io/Mobile-Page-With-Bootstrap/)